-Furthermore, the upper bounds that we establish in the discrete memoryless and the memoryless Gaussian cases account for not knowing the state at the relay and destination.
-Also, considering a class of relay channels with orthogonal channels from the source to the relay and from the source and relay to the destination in which the source input that is heard by the relay is independent of the channel state, we show that our upper bound is strictly tighter than that obtained by assuming that the channel state is also available at the relay and the destination, i.e., the max-flow min-cut or cut-set upper bound, and it helps characterizing the rate loss due to the asymmetry caused by having the channel state available at only one source encoder component.
+Furthermore, the upper bounds that we establish in the DM and the memoryless Gaussian cases account for not knowing the state at the relay and destination.
+Also, considering a class of RCs with orthogonal channels from the source to the relay and from the source and relay to the destination in which the source input that is heard by the relay is independent of the channel state, we show that our upper bound is strictly tighter than that obtained by assuming that the channel state is also available at the relay and the destination, i.e., the max-flow min-cut or cut-set upper bound, and it helps characterizing the rate loss due to the asymmetry caused by having the channel state available at only one source encoder component.
 Also, we characterize the channel capacity fully in some cases, including when the state does not affect the channel to the relay.

 We close this paper with a discussion on related aspects.
 Our coding scheme of Theorem 1 is, in essence, of decode-and-forward relaying type (though the relay also sends a compression version of the state on top of the decoded information message).
-Our coding scheme of Theorem 3 can be seen as being more of a non-standard compress-and-forward relaying type, since the relay sends a compressed version of the input produced at the source.
+Our coding scheme of Theorem 3 can be seen as being more of a nonstandard CF relaying type, since the relay sends a compressed version of the input produced at the source.
 Although not optimal in general, these schemes are tailored specifically to deal (at least partially) with the presence of the channel state in our model.
-The relay can of course employ other relaying schemes to assist the source, such as estimate-and-forward, amplify-and-forward or combinations of theses.
+The relay can of course employ other relaying schemes to assist the source, such as estimate-and-forward, amplify-and-forward, or combinations of theses.
 However, while these schemes may outperform the schemes that we described in this paper for certain channel parameters, in general they do not really offer inherently better mechanisms of dealing with the presence of the channel state and exploiting its full knowledge at the source.
-In the case of states known causally or only strictly causally, the new noisy networking coding scheme by Lim et al. [55], which implements standard compression without Wyner-Ziv binning, has been proved to in general offer better rates for certain related relay [30] and multiaccess [30], [42]-[44] models.
-For the model at hand, however, like for the standard state-independent three-terminal relay channel, noisy-network coding offers exactly the same rate as classic compress-and-forward at the relay, but no better, as observed recently in [56].
+In the case of states known causally or only strictly causally, the new noisy network coding by Lim et al. [57] and quantize-map-and-forward by Avestimeher et al. [58], which implement standard compression without Wyner-Ziv binning, have been proved to in general offer better rates for certain related relay [32] and multiaccess [32], [44]-[46] models.
+For the model at hand, however, like for the standard state-independent three-terminal RC, noisy network coding offers exactly the same rate as classic CF at the relay, but no better, as observed recently in [59].